wp-plugins/photo-express-for-google/readme.txt

 * First public release

 == Upgrade Notice ==

+= 0.2 =
+* The function to store authentication data on a user basis has been removed to reduce complexity.
+If you rely on this function, please post a feature request.

 = 0.1 =
 * Upgrade from Picasa Express x2 to Photo Express for Google if you want to use OAuth authentication.